 Upward Bound Math-Science: The goal of Upward Bound and other TRiO programs is to help students from low-income backgrounds, first-generation college attendees and disabled individuals to thrive in secondary education and succeed in college or other post-secondary programs.
 The Math-Science offshoot specifically seeks to strengthen math and science skills so that students realize new potential and pursue degrees in STEM fields.

 Many states have a STEM Action Center or Network that supports education throughout the region.
-Look up your state and see what resources are available for you.
+Visit our Grant and Funding Opportunities page and look up your state and see what resources are available for you.

 Many corporate entities support STEM, especially the ones looking for a strong STEM workforce in the future (aka most of them).
 These companies may not always have grants available, but if you reach out, they might be willing to match funds or help in other ways such as donating laptops, providing volunteers or assisting with mentorship opportunities.